huggingface/transformers/docs/source/en/tasks/mask_generation.md

 You can also do box prompting in a similar fashion to point prompting.
 You can simply pass the input box in the format of a list
 `[x_min, y_min, x_max, y_max]` format along with the image to the `processor`.
-Take the processor output and directly pass it to the model, then postprocess the output again.
+Take the processor output and directly pass it to the model, then post-process the output again.

 ```python